OHBA-analysis/osl-dynamics/CONTRIBUTION.md

 pip install sphinx-autoapi
 ```

-To compile the documentation use:
+To compile the documentation locally use:
 ```
 python setup.py build_sphinx
 ```